aihlp/ICD11Vector/README.md

-# Antigravity ICD-11 Knowledge Base
+# ITIAI ICD-11 Knowledge Base

 A structured knowledge base for ICD-11 disease classifications with symptom foundations and AI enrichment capabilities.